Hawthorn Entertainment Ltd

 There is currently an issue about any unlicensed use of the name Motown.

-Theatre producers, agents and acts alike are receiving letters from the
+Theatre producers, agents and acts alike are receiving letters from the Universal

-Production or description, and to remove all references of the name from all
+description, and to remove all references of the name from all and every type of

-and every type of documentation, advertising and media.Universal Music
+documentation, advertising and media.Universal Music Group is the largest music

-Group is the largest music company in the world and they mean business.
+company in the world and they mean business.

 As a Past President of The Agents Association (Great Britain) Ltd with vast